 What Are the Risks of Macular Hole Surgery?

 Some of the risks of vitrectomy include: infection of the eye, bleeding of the eye, retinal detachment, high pressure in the eye, poor vision, and accelerated cataract formation.
 It is important that you discuss the potential risks and benefits of macular hole repair and treatment with your ophthalmologist before making a decision.
 Give our staff of ophthalmologists a call by phone at (877) 852-8463 to discuss the benefits of receiving surgery for a macular hole.
 In addition, our staff of doctors offers other types of eye care solutions such as LASIK eye surgery, keratoconus treatments, and cataract surgery.
 Our team has the equipment and skills necessary to improve your vision.

 Macular Hole Surgery & Treatments Offered at Specialty Eye Institute

 Help heal your retina under the guidance of an eye care expert at Specialty Eye Institute.
-Schedule an appointment online or at (877) 852-8463 so we can evaluate your macular health.
+Request an appointment online or at (877) 852-8463 so we can evaluate your macular health.